Laas, South Tyrol: Geology

 Laas stands on one of the largest conical debris fans in the Alps, known as Gadriamure, which emerges from the narrow valley above the village of Allitz.
 This fan may be of catastrophic origin, with the collapse of a mountain above the present Gadriatal.
 The fan blocks the main valley Vinschgau and displaces the River Etsch to its south edge, where it is cut by a gorge which revealed buried logs 7300 years old.
 The fan now supports irrigated fruit orchards.

 Economy

 Lasa marble

 Laas is known for the pure white marble (known in German, Italian and English as "Laaser Marmor", "Lasa marmo" and "Lasa marble", respectively) quarried in the mountains south of the village which has been used in buildings worldwide, including the Victoria Memorial, London.
-The grave markers in many US military cemeteries in Europe, like the Luxembourg American Cemetery and Memorial, are also made of Lasa marble.
+All 15 American World War II cemeteries managed by the American Battle Monuments Commission, like e.g. the Normandy American Cemetery and Memorial, use exclusively pure white Lasa marble gravestones.
+Between 1949 and 1962 a total of 90,156 Lasa marble gravestones were delivered to the American Battle Monuments Commission and to this day damaged gravestones are only replaced by an equally perfectly white Lasa marble gravestone.